bilgino/angularforddd/README.md

 newOrderViewModel.balance = -44;
 ```

-Due to performance implications, it's not recommended embedding `getters` in the view's template.
+Due to performance implications, it's not recommended binding `getters` in the view's template.
 Instead, we will use public properties.

 Hardcoding transformation methods in the view model causes tight coupling.
 A better approach is to process data transformations like filtering, sorting, grouping or destructuring etc.
 in reactive streams and hand over the result to an object factory.

-**» Model Factory Pattern:**<br/>
+**» Object Factory Pattern:**<br/>

+The object factory pattern helps to create complex objects like aggregates that involve the creation of other related objects and
-The object factory pattern assists in type safety when constructing dynamic objects (spread, rest, destructuring, merge).
+more importantly assists in type safety when constructing dynamic objects with ES6 spread, rest, destructuring and merging of JavaScript object literals.

 Option 1: